honeysundar/kubernet-minikube/README.md

 Create a NGINX docker container and build :

-docker build -t honeysundar/nginix dockerfile-location Push it to docker hub - using docker push honeysundar/nginx if you like to run image - docker run -it -d -p 8080:80 nginx
+docker build -t honeysundar/nginix dockerfile-location Push it to docker hub - using docker push docker hub using (docker push honeysundar/nginix) if there is login problem - use docker login cmd then docker push honeysundar/nginix

+if you like to run image - docker run -it -d -p 8080:80 honeysundar/nginx

 Minikube cluster Installation in local Mac machine : curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-darwin-amd64